Resources and Tools

 |

-Gender equality and social inclusion are central to Water for Women.
-Actively involving all people within communities (women, men, marginalised groups, people with disabilities) ensures more equitable and inclusive processes, which lead to more effective and sustainable outcomes in water, sanitation and hygiene.
+Gender equality, disability and social inclusion (GEDSI) are central to Water for Women.
+Actively involving all people within communities (women, men, marginalised groups, people with disabilities) ensures more equitable and inclusive processes, which lead to more effective and sustainable WASH outcomes.

 |